-In this framework, we have always given a special attention to sport –mainly football- as a mean to fight discrimination and overcome communication difficulties among different people.
+In this framework, we have always given a special attention to sport -mainly football- as a means to fight discrimination and overcome communication difficulties among different people.
 In 1994 the Mahatma Gandhi was the first Organisation that created the African Stars football team, a team whose players are only refugees and migrants.
 The team participated in several tournaments and won a number of prizes, including first place in 2006 at the World Cup Against Racism tournment held every year in Italy.

 We enthusiastically partner with other international, governemental and non-governmental organizations who share our vision and goals to eradicate discrimination and human rights abuses, working to promote tolerance and uphold human dignity and the rights of all people.

 If you want to visit us, our address from January 2019 is: